Matthew Marsh (boxer)

 Matthew Marsh (born 1 August 1982) is a British former professional boxer who competed from 2004 to 2010.
 He held the British super bantamweight title in 2008 and challenged once for the vacant Commonwealth super bantamweight title in 2010.
 As an amateur, he won two ABA championships, one at flyweight in 2001 and the other at bantamweight in 2004.

+Amateur career

+Marsh represented the 2002 English team at the 2002 Commonwealth Games in Manchester, England, where he competed in the bantamweight division.
+He was eliminated by South Afican Nzimeni Msutu.

+When he won the 2001 British ABA flyweight title and the 2004 British ABA bantamweight title, he was boxing out of the West Ham Amateur Boxing Club.

 Professional career

 Early career

 Marsh begun his professional career in September 2004 with a win over Freddy James at the York Hall in Bethnal Green.
 By December 2006 he had compiled a winning ledger of 6–0 with wins over the likes of Welshman Dai Davies and French journeyman Frederic Gosset, and had earned a crack at the Southern Area featherweight championship.
 He challenged reigning champion Rocky Dean at the Excel Arena in the London Docklands and won a 10-round decision.
 The two fighters met again in July 2007 this time for the super bantamweight version of the same belt.
 Going into the second match up Dean was confident saying "I am faster and fitter, and I am twice the fighter I was when I last met Marsh...Last time we met, I gave him the first four rounds.
 That will not happen again".
 It was not to be however and Marsh won another 10-round decision which meant that he now held the southern area title at two different weights.